Great Raid of the Pasaje Begoña: Legacy

 At some point during the 1980s, Pasaje Begoña was renamed to Pasaje Gil Vicente.
 As the historical significance of the street become more widely recognized, it was changed back in 2019.
 As of 2021, many businesses in the alley had names referencing those raided and closed in 1971.

 In the twenty-first century, interviews facilitated and archives organized by the Pablo de Olavide University helped to revive public interest in the raid and its impact on LGBT history in Spain, with many sources describing it the "Spanish Stonewall".

 In 2021, survivor Sandra Montiel was given the Torremolinos medal of honour in a ceremony honoring the 50th anniversary and formally acknowledging the raid's impact on LGBT culture in Spain.
-On June 2020 the Spanish postal service also issued a rainbow-patterned stamp commemorating the raid.
+In June 2020 the Spanish postal service also issued a rainbow-patterned stamp commemorating the raid.